subamanis/mezura/README.md

 ## Performance
 On a cold run, performance is mainly limited by how fast the producer thread can traverse the directory and find relevant files, so the consumers can parse them.

-The performance will also vary depending on how deep and wide the directory structure is, how big the code files are and how many keywords are specified to be counted.
+The performance will also vary depending on how deep and wide the directory structure is, how big the code files are, the ratio of relevant to irrelevant files, and how many keywords are specified to be counted.

 Here are some metrics for both hot and cold executions on my laptop (i5-1035G1, 2 keywords per language):